shravya-nallamilli/CFG-data-project/README.md

 ### My Learning Outcomes
 - **Team Collaboration**: This project emphasised the importance of clear communication and coordination within a team, especially when dealing with large datasets and complex analyses.
-- **Data Visualisation**: his project enhanced my skills in data visualization, and further developed my ability to communicate complex data trends effectively to non-technical stakeholders despite the challenges posed by incomplete data.
+- **Data Visualisation**: This project enhanced my skills in data visualisation, and further developed my ability to communicate complex data trends effectively to non-technical stakeholders despite the challenges posed by incomplete data.

 ### Future Work
 As a group, we plan to: